FranckFreiburger/module-invalidate/README.md

 Register a callback that will be called when the module is invalidated.
 The `immutable_exports` is a permanent reference to the current module.exports .
 `onInvalidate` returns a function that unregisters the callback.

+Gives you the opportunity to free resources created in the module.
+eg. temporary files, timers, web routes, ...

 ## How it works